GabeStah/Airbrake.io/Copy/Language Page Rewrites/Node/text.md

 ## Quick Setup

-1. To begin using `Airbrake-Node`, start by [Creating an Airbrake account](https://airbrake.io/account/new), signing in, and making a new project.
+1. To begin using `Airbrake-Node` start by [Creating an Airbrake account](https://airbrake.io/account/new), signing in, and making a new project.
 2. Install `Airbrake-Node` by adding the dependency to your `package.json` file:

 ```json